mona-actions/gh-stats/README.md

 ### System Overview

-`gh-stats` uses a layered architecture with a worker pool for concurrent data collection from GitHub's REST and GraphQL APIs:
+`gh stats` uses a layered architecture with a worker pool for concurrent data collection from GitHub's REST and GraphQL APIs:

 ```mermaid
 graph TB